‘This was Canada at its best’: Remembering the fallen 100 years after Vimy

 Throughout a long day, the pilgrims gathered under the sun until they formed a sea of red shirts, umbrellas and Canadian flags.
 There was not a one without his or her own story.

 James Kraehling came to Vimy on his Harley, his German-born wife, Marina, on the back making sure that their two pivotal flags snapped proudly to each side.
-One, of course, was the red maple leaf; the other a photograph of a young man named Mark Robert McLaren in uniform.
+One, of course, was the red Maple Leaf; the other a photograph of a young man named Mark Robert McLaren in uniform.
 Cpl.
 McLaren was the son of dear friends in Peterborough, Ont.
 He and two other soldiers were killed by an improvised explosive device on Dec.
 5, 2008, the 98th, 99th and 100th Canadian soldiers to die in Afghanistan.
-He was on his second tour of duty and was a recipient of the Military Medal of Valour.
+He was on his second tour of duty and was a recipient of the Medal of Military Valour.
 He was 23, planning to marry.

 “Just a kid,” Mr. Kraehling says.

 Mr. Kraehling himself spent nearly eight years in the Canadian army.
 Now 52, he lives in Germany and often bikes to the various battlegrounds and cemeteries.
-If he had one wish, it would be that the thousands of young people gathering this gorgeous day on the safe lawns in from of the memorial would know and appreciate that “There’s bones below us.”
+If he had one wish, it would be that the thousands of young people gathering this gorgeous day on the safe lawns in front of the memorial would know and appreciate that “There’s bones below us.”

 Big, burly and bearded, the biker with “Veteran Canadian” stitched on the back of his letters weeps as he considers this.

-If he had a second wish, he says, he would buy a field and, with his Ontario farmboy background, he would plant it with poppies so that they would come up in the form of a huge red maple leaf – something to remind passers-by what Canada did here through two horrific world wars.
+If he had a second wish, he says, he would buy a field and, with his Ontario farmboy background, he would plant it with poppies so that they would come up in the form of a huge red Maple Leaf – something to remind passersby what Canada did here through two horrific world wars.

 A woman from Vancouver came alone in order to hear one single name called out among the day-long reading of the war dead.

-Tracey Clarke-Blaise stood near the base of the monument with her iPad held up as the long-string of surnames beginning with “B” began.
+Tracey Clarke-Blaise stood near the base of the monument with her iPad held up as the long string of surnames beginning with “B” began.

 The young special-education teacher had no family connection to Vimy, but she had somehow broken through to a reclusive old man, James Barrett, who lived as a near hermit on William Street in East Vancouver.
 They would speak to each other and sometimes he would tell her his life had been ruined by Vimy.